skalyaanamoorthy/PoseFilter/README.md

 `C:\tools\Anaconda3\Scripts`
 `C:\tools\Anaconda3`
 3. Close and then open the command prompt again, selecting to "run as administrator."
-Typing "conda" into the command line will give conformation that anaconda3 was installed correctly and the paths were added.
+Typing "conda" into the command line will give conformation that Anaconda3 was installed correctly and the paths were added.
 A menu with commands should appear.
-4. Retrieve the Windows yml file from the GitHub repository and move it to the `...\Anaconda3\envs` directory.
-The file is used to create a new anaconda environment named pymol with necessary packages.
-Open a command prompt in this directory (a shortcut is to type `cmd` into the address bar).
-In this command prompt, type the following:
+4. In this command prompt, type the following:
-`conda env create --file pymol.yml`
+`conda create -n pymol python=3.7 rdkit matplotlib seaborn pip numpy conda-forge::pmw conda-forge::oddt=0.7 tpeulen::pymol-open-source scikit-learn  `
 5. Activate the anaconda environment.
 `activate pymol`
 6. Open source PyMOL can now be opened through the activated anaconda directory.
 Type pymol into the command line to